parse-community/docs/_includes/graphql/users.md

 ## Resetting Passwords

-To use the `resetPassword` mutation your Parse Server must have an email adapter configured.
+To use the `resetPassword` mutation your Parse Server must have an [email adapter configured as described in the Parse Server guide](https://docs.parseplatform.org/parse-server/guide/#welcome-emails-and-email-verification).

+When configured, this mutation will send an email with a password reset link.

 ```js
 // Header